edupiorini/edupiorini/README.md

 <p align="left">
  I'm a dedicated professional, husband and father who does not imposes limits when it comes to   <strong>knowledge</strong>.<br>
-  Looking for a honest, humble and highly engaged professional?
+  Looking for a honest, qualified and highly engaged professional?
 Contact me!
 </p>

 <p align="left">